-Using recovery codes and re-setup a previously enabled MFA
+Using recovery codes to reconfigure previously enabled MFA

-You might be in a situation where you no longer have access to your rubygems account in an authenticator app.
-This can happen if you lose/upgrade your phone or accidentally deleted the rubygems account in the authenticator app.
+You might be in a situation where you no longer have access to your MFA device.

-In this situation, you’ll need your recovery codes to gain access to your Rubygems account.
-Each recovery code can only be used once and you’ll need 2 recovery codes to re-setup a previously enabled MFA rubygems account on a new device or add it to an authenticator app.
+In this situation, you’ll need your recovery codes to gain access to your RubyGems.org account.
+Each recovery code can only be used once and you may need up to 2 recovery codes to re-setup a previously enabled MFA RubyGems.org account on a new device.